 In mid-July 2009, Andrew Shirey’s Fast Food Mafia, original artwork of a handful of fast-food icons re-envisioned as mafia dons, took the web by storm.
 A few weeks later, he expanded the number of bosses to a lucky thirteen.

 After having hosted my first food event at John Martin’s, I was about to announce my first big event celebrating the one-year blogiversary of my site, the Burger Beast Burgie Awards.
-I asked Andrew to design the poster, and he came up with a riff on the Lord of the Rings with a golden burger replacing the most sought-out ring in all the lands.
+I asked Andrew to design the poster, and he came up with a riff on the Lord of the Rings with a golden burger replacing the most sought-after ring in all the lands.

 I loved it and would commission him to create the posters for three more Burgie Awards events.
-They’re all beautiful in their ways, plus they’re all film-based, which is a great nod to my past life.
+They’re all beautiful in their ways and film-based, which is a great nod to my past life.

-July 30th, 2009 – Andrew Shirey’s Fast Food Mafia was all over the internet last week.
-His idea to recreate all the fast-food icons as mafia bosses were original and well done.
+Andrew Shirey’s Fast Food Mafia was all over the internet in July 2009.
+His idea to recreate all the fast-food icons as mafia bosses was original and well done.

 - Jack in the Box — Robert “Jack in the” Box